dev-null-matt/babble/README.md

 ```

 ### Custom Libraries
-Babble by default tries to create an inoffensive hash value by using a curated library of words.
-If you want to use a different library of words, you can load a custom library from a yaml file.
-Bear in mind that a small library could lead to hash collisions.
+Babble by default tries to create an inoffensive hash value by using a curated dictionary of words.
+If you want to use a different dictionary of words, you can load a custom dictionary from a yaml file.
+Bear in mind that a small dictionary could lead to hash collisions.

-The size of the hash set for the default babble implementation is `library_size ^ 2 * 2 ^ 16`.
+The size of the hash set for the default babble implementation is `dictionary_size ^ 2 * 2 ^ 16`.

 ```
-// Construct the library from a java.util.Collection Library collectionLib = new Library(["fox", "kilo", "alpha"]) BabbleHash collectionHash = new BabbleHash(library: collectionLib)
+// Construct the dictionary from a java.util.Collection Dictionary collectionDict = new Dictionary(["fox", "kilo", "alpha"]) BabbleHash collectionHash = new BabbleHash(library: collectionLib)

 // Read library from a yaml file
-Library yamlLib = new Library(new File("path/to/file", "yamlKey")
+Dictionary yamlDict = new Dictionary(new File("path/to/file", "yamlKey")
 BabbleHash yamlHash = new BabbleHash(library: yamlLib)
 ```

 ### Custom Hashing Functions
 Babble by default will use a 32 byte murmur3 hash to digest the supplied string to hash.
 If desired, this algorithm can be replaced with a different one, for example, if a cryptographic hash is desired.
-Guave `Hashing` contains a variety of hash functions that can be passed to the `BabbleHash` class's constructor.
+Guava's `Hashing` contains a variety of hash functions that can be passed to the `BabbleHash` class's constructor.

 ```
+// From guava
+import com.google.common.hash.HashFunction
+import com.google.common.hash.Hashing

 BabbleHash cryptoHash = new BabbleHash(hashFunction: Hashing.sha256())
 ```